ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 Then conquer we must, when our cause it is just,
 And this be our motto--in &quot;God is our trust?&quot;&quot;
 And the star-spangled banner in triumph shall wave,
-O&#x27;er the land of the freee, and the home of th
+O&#x27;er the land of the freee, and the home of the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_chacha_ver03:data:sn84038034:00200294579:1866070501:0430/pct:57.111682,18.842157,12.439024,17.575458/!600,600/0/default.jpg"/>
 </td>